Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 How much can an Oracle audit settlement be reduced?

-In the utility audits we have defended, settlements typically closed 30 to 45 percent below the opening claim after an independent measurement.
-The reduction comes from removing disabled options, correcting virtualization counts, and resolving standby nodes, not from negotiation alone.
-The measurement does most of the work.
+In the utility audits we defended, settlements typically closed 30 to 45 percent below the opening claim after an independent measurement.
+The reduction came from removing disabled options, correcting virtualization scope, and resolving standby counts.
+The measurement does most of the work, not the negotiation.

 When should a utility bring in independent Oracle advice?